 As an online dating photographer, I have reviewed and improved countless dating profiles, photos and bios over the years.
 While photos (particularly your main profile photo) will have the single biggest impact on your dating success, bios and questions should not be ignored.

 An incomplete bio or one-worded answers to questions can signal lack of effort, creativity or sincerity.
 If you are serious about meeting quality people, don’t skimp on your questions and answers.
+Similarly, a cliche answer like “tacos emoji” or “Jim looking for his Pam (The Office reference)” is one of the most overused answers on dating apps like Hinge, Tinder and OkCupid.

 —> READ: Why Hinge Prompts Are Important For Hinge’s Most Compatible Feature. <—